-Activity size Medium Delivery Consider delivering this activity in conjunction with U2-1.1 recommendations Resources needed Worksheet U2-1.1b, supplies for marking out the human robot grid NB This activity is best done as a group or whole class as it will likely need an instructor to run effectively.
+Delivery recommendations: Consider delivering this activity in conjunction with 'Let's explore how computers think on page 25'.

+Resources needed: Worksheet on page 27, supplies for marking out the human robot grid.
+NB: This activity is best done as a group or whole class as it will likely need an instructor to run effectively.

 This offline activity is designed to help students better understand the 'robotic' logic of sequence.
-Similar to activity U2-1.1, this activity has students use a grid to give and receive sequential instructions.
+Similar to activity on page 25, this activity has students use a grid to give and receive sequential instructions.
 In this activity, however, the students follow those instructions as 'human robots'.